 Keep bed bugs from biting

-If you’d like to learn more about how to prevent bed bugs from becoming part of your holiday, visit Orkin.com.
-You’ll find a range of useful information to help identify and eliminate insect issues, including a pest library where you can look up any species you’ve spotted in or near your home.
-You can also locate a local Orkin pest control pro to help eliminate bed bugs, and arrange for a free pest control estimate.
+If you’d like to learn more about how to prevent bed bugs from becoming part of your holiday, you’ll find a range of useful information to help identify and eliminate insect issues, including a pest library where you can look up any species you’ve spotted in or near your home, on Orkin.com.